WHDaniels/OnePunchGAN/README.md

 > ![](./readme-images/7_arch2.png)
 > [Real scan] -> [Generated coloring] -> [Generated scan from generated coloring]

 We purposefully make a color generator that is very weak in terms of architecture (that is, a model that is not very complex), as our primary objective at this point is to establish a good scan generator.
 The color generator need not be a good one at this point, we just need it to output various colorings, even if they are bad colorings.
 The color generator pumps out flawed colorings of objects and sends them over to the scan generator.
 I purposefully make the scan generator relatively weak as well, the intuition being that a scan generator shouldn’t need to account for very much to be a decent “greyscale + de-shader” approximator (for example, I don’t want inference time being wasted on the generator recognizing objects that should be de-shaded more vigorously, although this could be pursued).
 Through the course of training, the scan generator converges, and we have a model that can take colored images and convert them to a rough scan.
+(All architectures are modified versions of the default CycleGAN generator/discriminator.)

 Original (Real) Scan | Generated Scan (from real coloring) :-------------------------:|:-------------------------: